Knotx/knotx-stack/README.md

 │   ├── ...
 ```

-### Building
+## Building
-Simply run `mvn clean package` to build your version of Knot.x stack or simply use one from the
+Simply run `gradlew build` to build your version of Knot.x stack or simply use one from the
 [latest release](https://github.com/Knotx/knotx-stack/releases/latest).
 Knot.x stack artifact is a ZIP file
 with the structure described above.
 To start playing with Knot.x stack unzip the archive.